JohnTheTripper/moviegoer-prototype/movies_cited.md

+## Movies Used for Prototype Demo
+- *Booksmart*.
+Directed by Olivia Wilde, Annapurna Pictures, 2019.
+- *Ford v Ferrari*.
+Directed by James Mangold, Chernin Entertainment, 2019.
+- *Lost in Translation*.
+Directed by Sofia Coppola, Focus Features, 2003.
+- *Plus One*.
+Directed by Jeff Chan and Andrew Rhymer, Red Hour Productions, 2019.

-## Movies Used for Training MCU Classifier, and Other Modules
+## Movies Used for Training MCU Classifier and Other Modules
+Note: These films were used to train an image classifier model, which is no longer used.
+They may, however, appear elsewhere in the project.
 - *American Bistro*.
 Directed by Arthur Diennet, Diennet Productions, 2019.
 - *Animals*.
 Directed by Sophie Hyde, Closer Productions, 2019.
 - *Ballon*.
 Directed by Michael Herbig, herbX Film, 2018.